Brimscombe and Thrupp: Business

 Although there are still a handful of shops in Brimscombe including the newsagent, post office, fish & chip shop, hairdresser and antique furniture store, the number of retail outlets has been in steady decline.
 The last shop and post office in Thrupp, the Happy Shopper, closed in 1998.

 However, most of the former mill buildings have been restored and converted for modern business use.
 Bourne Mills now houses a cycle shop, auto repair services, and a metal polishing company.
 Griffin Mill is occupied by a variety of small businesses including a paint factory, a painting and decorating retail business, a fitness centre, an antiques emporium, a computer supplier, a printmaking co-operative and an art shop.
 Hope Mills business centre contains a tree maintenance company, a car body repair centre, a banner maker and an electrical, plumbing and building maintenance contractor.
 Phoenix Mill is a trading estate containing, among others, a swimming pool installer, a hot sauce manufacturer, an electronic component manufacturer, a brewery, a printers, Noni's Coffee Roasters and Hammett Guitar Co.- an independent guitar manufacturer.
-Port Mills is occupied by a publishing company, The History Press.